Cosmodude/PolygonDEVx2023Back/EmployeeSchema-vocab.md

 # id

 unique number of credential

+# issuer

+Adress of the account that issued the certififcate

+# organization

+Organization related to the holder

+# position

+Holder position in relation to the organization

-# issuanceDate
+# GyreId

-    Describes the date when a credetnial was issued
+Id of the holder in the Gyre App